Year 1 class

 What do we learn?

-We have daily RWI Inc sessins, Maths Mastery sessions and English/SPAG lessons.
+We have daily RWI Inc sessions, Maths Mastery sessions and English/SPAG lessons.
 We have exciting books on our class reading spine which give children a breadth and depth of literature.
 We use the Talk for Writing approach, which starts with oral rehearsal moving into innovated pieces of writing and finally independent pieces of writing.
 We have reading lessons to help us work on year group reading objectives.
 We have daily opportunities to read across the curriculum.
 In Maths, we use a mastery approach to enable all children to gain a deep understanding of the unit of work.
 The activities we complete range from practical to written in order to cater for the different learning needs of the children.

 We have an action packed curriculum with lots of exciting learning.
 We work as scientists, historians, artists , musicians and much more!
 In Year 1 we can be whatever we want to be.

-September 2024
+September 2026

 Important things to remember: -